Axiom (computer algebra system): Philosophy

-docker run -i -t daly/axiom axiom
+Binary AXIOM packages are available for installation on a wide variety of platforms, such as Debian GNU/Linux.

 Design

 In Axiom, each object has a type.
 Examples of types are mathematical structures (such as rings, fields, polynomials) as well as data structures from computer science (e.g., lists, trees, hash tables).

 A function can take a type as argument, and its return value can also be a type.
 For example, Fraction is a function, that takes an IntegralDomain as argument, and returns the field of fractions of its argument.
 As another example, the ring of $4\times 4$ matrices with rational entries would be constructed as SquareMatrix(4, Fraction Integer).
 Of course, when working in this domain, 1 is interpreted as the identity matrix and A^-1 would give the inverse of the matrix A, if it exists.

 Several operations can have the same name, and the types of both the arguments and the result are used to determine which operation is applied (cf. function overloading).

 Axiom comes with an extension language called SPAD.
 All the mathematical knowledge of Axiom is written in this language.
 The interpreter accepts roughly the same language.